timplab/ambic-epigenome/README.md

 snakemake --cores 16
 ```

-For running specific parts of the pipeline,
+For running specific parts of the pipeline, any of the following :
 ```
+snakemake --cores 16 parse_nanopore
 snakemake --cores 16 nanopore_methylation
 snakemake --cores 16 nanopore_sv
 snakemake --cores 16 parse_atacseq